Planting for our future

 Over 50 years it is estimated our planting sites at the Yarra Yarra Biodiversity Corridor will conservatively sequester 120-180 tonnes of CO2-e per hectare.

 Tree and shrub species indigenous to the region are direct seeded or hand planted as seedlings to restore the biodiverse environment.

 In addition to helping our clients measure and offset their carbon footprint, we have our own reforestation project located in a globally recognised biodiversity hotspot.
-Our vision is to create Australia's largest biodiverse reforestation carbon sink.

 Our restoration activities are ongoing and the planning for this year’s planting program began well over 12 months ago with soil type analysis, mapping, documentation and research of remnant vegetation.